 Thus, geocoding is the basis for numerous company applications - whether as an address search tool in CRM and other databases, as a tool for address data analysis, as an address management tool or as a supplier of coordinates for location analyses, market analyses and geomarketing with GIS.

 Companies geocode addresses from different business areas, such as addresses

-✔ of locations in the branch network
+- from locations of the branch network

-✔ of points of interest
+- from points of interest

 Coordinate Supplier for GIS Systems